Seamless, Correct, and Generic Programming over Serialised Data: Introduction

 In the above snippet, we can see that the \IdrisType{Pointer.Mu} is indexed by a phantom parameter: a runtime irrelevant \IdrisBound{t} which has type (\IdrisType{Data.Mu} \IdrisFunction{Tree}).
-And so the return type can mention the result of the pure computation (\IdrisFunction{Data.sum} \IdrisBound{t}). \IdrisType{Singleton} is, as its name suggests, a singleton type (cf. \Cref{sec:view}) i.e. the natural number we compute is now proven to be equal to the one computed by the pure \IdrisFunction{sum} function.
-The implementation itself only differs in that we had to use idiom brackets~\cite{DBLP:journals/jfp/McbrideP08}, something we will explain in \Cref{sec:datasingleton}.
+And so the return type can mention the result of the pure computation (\IdrisFunction{Data.sum} \IdrisBound{t}). \IdrisType{Singleton} is, as its name suggests, a singleton type (cf. \Cref{sec:view}) i.e. it is a wrapper around a natural number that is proven to be equal to the one computed by the pure \IdrisFunction{sum} function.
+And so we can transfer any property proven on the pure \IdrisFunction{sum} to the one operating on values residing in buffers.

+The implementation itself only differs in that we had to use idiom brackets~\citep{DBLP:journals/jfp/McbrideP08}, something we will explain in \Cref{sec:datasingleton}.

-In other words, our approach also allows us to prove the functional correctness of the \IdrisType{IO} procedures processing trees stored in serialised format in a buffer.
-This is our second main contribution.
+In other words, our approach also allows us to, \emph{at the same time}, define and prove the functional correctness of the \IdrisType{IO} procedures processing trees stored in serialised format in a buffer.
+This means in particular that any intermediate computation can rely on the fact that the recursive calls are already known to be correct.